open-pv/simshady/joss-paper/paper.md

 # Summary

 openpv/simshady is a JavaScript package for simulating photovoltaic (PV) energy yields.
 It integrates local climate data and 3D objects into its shading simulation, utilizing Three.js meshes for geometric modeling.
-The package performs shading analysis using a WebGL-parallelized implementation of the Möller-Trumbore intersection algorithm, producing color-coded Three.js meshes that represent the expected PV yield.
+The package performs shading analysis using a WebGL-parallelized implementation of the Möller-Trumbore intersection algorithm @Möller01011997], producing color-coded Three.js meshes that represent the expected PV yield.

 # Statement of need